vtex/shoreline/packages/site/documentation/components/box.md

 # Box

-`Box` is the most abstract layout component with no defined style or shape.
+`Box` is the base component to be used for most of your html elements.
+It has no defined style or shape.

 ## Usage